 We are devoted to servicing the legal needs of clients across Ontario.

-George Brown Professional Corporation is a full-service paralegal firm located in the City of Toronto, ON
+George Brown Professional Corporation is a full-service paralegal firm located in the City of Toronto, ON.

 Are you feeling frustrated by an unruly tenant who is constantly late on rent payment or who has stopped paying rent altogether?
 Or are you a tenant who is subject to illegal rent increases and are feeling overwhelmed?
 Let George Brown Legal Services help you to take hold of your rights at the Landlord and tenant board.